zkBob/zeropool-console/README.md

 `get-token-balance` get the linked account balance (tokens)

+`get-token-allowance <spender>` check token allowance to spend by provided address

 `testnet-mint <amount>` mint some unshielded tokens (available on testnets only)

 `transfer <to> <amount>` transfer native coins to the destination L1 address